10 Unique Plants You Didn't Know You Needed

 Observe the Bird's Nest Fern (Asplenium Nidus AGM) fronds as they remind us of a ruffled skirt.
 This epiphytic tropical, with its lush, leathery leaves, makes a stunning centerpiece.
 When the new fronds emerge, they resemble bird eggs, hence, their name.Ferns and fern like indoor plants bring a sense of peacefulness and relation to a room according to the philosophy of feng shui.
 A bedroom is an excellent place to set one or beside a reading nook to create tranquility.

-Cousin to one of today's most popular houseplant: the Fiddle-leaf fig. Interestingly enough, this plant's aerial roots have been used to construct bridges in Northeastern India during their monsoon season.
+Cousin to one of today's most popular houseplant: the Fiddle-leaf fig tree.
+Interestingly enough, this plant's aerial roots have been used to construct bridges in Northeastern India during their monsoon season.
 While the root is still alive and the tree is thriving, Indians hollow out an Areca nut tree and place the root inside the trunk.
 This guides the Ficus roots to the other side of the river until its roots hit the soil.
 Over time, the Areca trunk rots, and the Ficus root thickens to make a usable walking bridge!
 Ingenuity at its best!